Jamesun875/Project5/README.md

 # Project 5 Calendar Program
-This Program contains 7 classes including Account, Appointment, Calender, Customer, Seller, SharingEconomy, and Store.
+This Program contains 9 classes: Account.java, Appointment.java, Calender.java, Client.java, Client1.java, Customer.java, Seller.java, SharingEconomy.java, and Store.java.
 Those classes working together will implement a system that can implement a marketplace calender.
 The calendar will allow for booking and managing appointments between sellers and customers.
 Since the system needs to store the date even when the program shuts down, most class have their own class to keep their data.

-James submitted Vocareum workspace
+James submitted Vocareum workspace.

+Saanika submitted the Report on Brightspace.

-Saanika & Spencer submitted report on Brightspace
+Spencer submitted the Presentation on Brightspace.

-**Appointment
+## Appointment.java
-*Appointment Class
+- Appointment Class
-The appointment class can format inputs in to the an appintment object or a string object.
-So, the calender class will handle and write each appointment to its own .txt file.
+- Formats inputs into the appointment object or a string object
+- Handles and writes each appointment to its own .txt file
-The appointment class's object contains following arguements:
-String title, String calender, String store, int capacity, int booking, int startTime, int endTime The same thing will appear in each appointment line in the calender file.
+- Contains String title, String calender, String store, int capacity, int booking, int startTime, int endTime

-**Calender
+- The equivalent will appear in each appointment line in the Calender.java file.

+## Calender.java
-*Calender Class
+- Calendar Class
-The calender class will read a calender file with a calender title, a descritionm, a time when last time the calender is modified, and lines of appointments, then the calender class will create a calender object that contains all the attributes of the calender file.
-The calender is able to create, modify, or remove any appoiment in its file.
+- Reads a calendar file with a calendar title, a description, when the calender was last modified, and the lines of appointments
+- Creates a calender object that contains all the attributes of the calendar file.
+- The calendar is able to create, modify, or remove any appointment in its file.
-That allows customers to make or cancel the appintment by adding or subtracting the attendance number for the booking number of each appointment.
+- Allows customers to make or cancel the appintment by adding or subtracting the attendance number for the booking number of each appointment.

 *Calender File format: